• About

 Delicious desserts include a number of variations on classics (with a suggested wine to accompany each one) and there's an excellent range of Irish farmhouse cheeses.

-The cooking here is invariably exquisite, and excellent service, under the warm direction of Restaurant Manager Tony Frisby, is a match for the food.
+The cooking here is invariably exquisite, and the excellent service is a match for the food.

 The breakfast menu includes a number of specialities: buttermilk pancakes with lemon & maple syrup, Limerick ham with mushrooms, poached eggs, toast & cheddar cheese are all on offer as well as a well-laden buffet, and the traditional Irish cooked breakfast - and proper toast in a toast rack (more unusual than one might think), with handmade preserves from G's Jams in Abbeyleix to accompany too.